 The main drawback of using cash to finance your hot tub is that the cash is no longer available for other financial goals.
 If you can get a low enough interest rate on loan, you’ll have more flexibility to spread your cash.

 2. Hot tub financing with a home equity loan

 Since adding a hot tub can increase the value of your home, it may make sense to get a home equity loan or use a home equity line of credit (HELOC).
-Because the loan is tied to your house, you can usually qualify for rock-bottom interest rates.
+Since the loan correlates to your house, it is possible to qualify for rock-bottom interest rates.